A Structural Theory of Position Bias in Transformers: Notation and problem setup

-Importantly, because $\lambda_t$ is defined in terms of the magnitude of the attention update, it implicitly captures the net effect of feature-space scaling operations within the attention block such as layer normalization and value/output projections on the relative strength of the attention path, without modeling these components explicitly.
+The resulting normalized update can be written as a convex combination of the identity stream and the attention stream, which induces the row-stochastic residual-aware transition matrix $R^{(t)} \;:=\; (1-\lambda_t)I + \lambda_t A^{(t)}$.
+Since $\lambda_t$ depends on the magnitude of the attention update, it implicitly captures the net effect of feature-space scaling operations (e.g., MLP, layer normalization, value/output projections) on the relative strength of the attention path without modeling them explicitly.
+The rollout operator thus captures typical architectural information propagation under expected attention and residual mixing.